microsoft/symphony/orchestrators/WORKFLOW.md

 ### Deploy

-This stage deploys the IAC code to apply the changes from the plan stage.
-It initializes the IAC tool selected, run deploy cmds to update the resources, and ensure the successful updates of the resources.
+This stage deploys the IAC code to apply the changes from the planning stage.
+It initializes the IAC tool selected, runs deploy commands to update the resources, and ensures successful resource updates.

 ```mermaid
 flowchart LR